Lubhani05/Leetcode-50-interveiw-question/README.md

 # Leetcode-50-interveiw-question
-Nameste! it will help you to find intresting question and there solutions
+Top 50 questions for the leetcode about interview bases will help other to know to work better in data science and data analysis feild.